R32/r32.github.io/_posts/haxe/2014-03-30-haxe-commands.markdown

 # 添加 Scout (aka Monocle) 支持.
 Since SVN r5429
 advanced-telemetry     : Allow the SWF to be measured with Monocle tool

+analyzer               : Use static analyzer for optimization (experimental)

 as3                    : Defined when outputing flash9 as3 source code